 Both sexes work together to dig a scrape in the ground, about 6 inches across and 2 inches deep, and line it with grass and other dead vegetation.
 They often weave weeds and grasses into an arch to completely hide the nest from view.
 Nest building takes about 5 days.

 Northern Bobwhites are highly social, usually found in groups, or coveys, of 3–20 individuals.
 They feed in early morning and late afternoon.
 At night, coveys usually roost on the ground (or occasionally in vegetation) in a close-packed, outward-facing circle with their tails pointing toward the center, probably to conserve heat and stay on the alert.
 They coexist peacefully for most of the year, but in the breeding season male bobwhites fight to attract mates.
 Both males and females perform courtship displays.
 Originally thought to be monogamous, they actually have several breeding strategies: males can raise broods with multiple females; and females can raise broods with multiple males (although males often abandon such broods).
 Bobwhites sometimes intermingle their eggs with those of Ring-necked Pheasants and free-range domestic chickens.
 Hawks, owls, raccoons, opossums, skunks, foxes, and snakes prey on adult bobwhites and their young.
 Adults flutter and drag their wings to distract predators from their chicks.Back to top

-Northern Bobwhites were once a common species in eastern North America, but experienced widespread, sharp declines between 1966 to 2014, up to 4% per year, resulting in a cumulative decline of 85%, according to the North American Breeding Bird Survey.
-Partners in Flight estimates a global breeding population of 5.8 million with 84% living in the U.S., and 11% in Mexico.
-They rate an 11 out of 20 on the Partners in Flight Continental Concern Score.
-The 2014 State of the Birds Report listed them as a Common Bird in Steep Decline, and placed the rare "Masked" race of Northern Bobwhite, found in southeastern Arizona, on the 2014 Watch List.
+Northern Bobwhites were once a common species in eastern North America, but experienced widespread, sharp declines of approximately 3.1% per year, for a cumulative decline of about 81% between 1966 to 2019, according to the North American Breeding Bird Survey.
+If this loss continues, their numbers will be halved in less than ten years.
+Partners in Flight estimates a global breeding population of 5.8 million and rates them 12 out of 20 on the Continental Concern Score, indicating a species of relatively low conservation concern.
+However, Northern Bobwhite is included on the list of Common Bird in Steep Decline, for species that are still too numerous or widely distributed to warrant Watch-List status but have been experiencing troubling long-term declines.
 The bobwhite’s decline probably results from habitat degradation and loss owing to urbanization, fire suppression, and changes to agriculture and forestry.
 Agricultural fields have become less suitable for bobwhites with higher levels of pesticides and herbicides yielding less insect and plant food, and fewer hedgerows to provide cover.
 Although forest-clearing can increase bobwhite numbers in the short term, it can also lower them in the long term if forests don’t regenerate.
 Some landscapes, when managed with prescribed fire, grazing, or other controlled disturbances, can produce high bobwhite densities, and hunting plantations in the Southeast have long done this.
 Upland pine forests could be managed for the Northern Bobwhite and the endangered Red-cockaded Woodpecker at the same time.
-In economic terms, the Northern Bobwhite was one of the most important game birds in North America.
+In economic terms, the Northern Bobwhite was once one of the most important game birds in North America.
 Population declines from habitat loss now mean that in many places there are no longer enough to hunt.
 Bobwhite hunting can be sustainable if controlled properly, but currently management varies widely across the continent.
 The National Bobwhite Conservation Initiative is a consortium of state agencies, conservation organizations, and hunters working to improve the prospects of this species.Back to top